yas-sim/openvino-model-server-wrapper/README.md

 ```

 4. Start OVMS Docker container with the model repository.
+Docker will pull the pre-built '`openvino/model_server`' image from the Docker hub, create a container and run it.
 ```sh
 docker run -d --rm --name ovms \
   -v $PWD/ovms_model_repository/models:/opt/models \